 Your plan should be created with participation from staff executing the plan and be coordinated by the advancement leader in conjunction with institutional goals.
 It should take into account the strategic plan of the institution, challenges or opportunities presented by the external environment, and the budget allocated for advancement operations.

 But finding the time to create a well thought out plan that provides measurable goals and focuses effort on activities that meet these goals for all members of your team can be daunting and difficult.
-Join us for this Gonser Gerber Virtual Workshop focused on getting you ready and started on your annual advancement plan.
+Join us for this Gonser Gerber one-day virtual workshop focused on getting you ready and started on your annual advancement plan.

-Workshop facilitator Jane Eaves, Partner with Gonser Gerber, will help clarify and establish the most important aspects of your program plan, including how and why to set goals, priorities, deadlines, and aspirations.
-She will then support your self-directed working session where you will start to build your outline and framework for your plan, including a one-on-one session with her the following week.
-The work we do together, plus the work on your own and with her support, will get your plan to a place that you can complete with input from your team quickly.
+Workshop facilitator Jane Eaves, Partner with Gonser Gerber, will spend the day with you, helping to establish the most important aspects of your program plan, including how and why to set goals, priorities, deadlines, and aspirations.
+She will then meet with you for 30 minutes on Monday, March 29 for a one-on-one conversation building upon your outline and framework for your plan that you can complete with input from your team quickly.